Besides systematization and universalization in arithmetic, the concepts

 At the moment the most innovative, if not 'revolutionary', document in the

-which the whole system of operational levels of reiterations is explained.
+system of operational levels of iteration is explained.

 (If it is not the thriller its title may promise it to be, it is, in a